 Our fee is $1000 for the day for training and assessment in our vehicle.
-Any additional hours required to complete this class of licence will be charged at a rate of $80 per hour.
+If a student requires additional time to complete this class of licence above and beyond the allocated day, then an additional day is charged at $640.
 Please contact us for details on our fee structure when using your own vehicle.

 A Medium Rigid (MR) licence is a legal requirement for any person who wishes to drive a rigid truck with 2 axles and a GVM of 8 tonnes or more.